Georgia school logo resembling a Nazi symbol sparks outrage

 She said she was hurt on many levels, adding, “my children are great grandchildren of someone who fled the Nazi regime in Germany and survived the Holocaust.”

-Stacy Efart said that as a parent and a member of the Jewish community, she was outraged.
+Stacy Efrat said that as a parent and a member of the Jewish community, she was outraged.

 “I want to see the logo not only taken away I want a direct apology to our community.
-Not just the Jewish community but the entire community,” Efart said.
+Not just the Jewish community but the entire community,” Efrat said.

 The logo controversy is only the latest related to antisemitism in Cobb schools.
 Last month, a group began posting hot pink billboards around metro Atlanta challenging people to fight antisemitism, partly in response to incidents last school year.